Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 Opportunity For Agents

-Prepare for rejected SEP enrollments to address any issues found as quickly as possible, minimizing client impacts.
-A dedicated resource focusing on this issue may be a good idea for agents.
+Prepare to address any issues identified in rejected SEP enrollments as quickly as possible to minimize client impact.
+Designating a dedicated resource to focus on this issue may be a good idea for agents.

 • Effective at the beginning of the 2026 plan year, “specified sex-trait modification procedures” are no longer an Essential Health Benefit (EHB) that non-grandfathered EHB plans must cover in 2026 health coverage.